Back to school in pandemic’s shadow: How two universities are bringing students to campus

-But the novel coronavirus pandemic is shadowing the feel-good moments at these schools and others around the country that are bringing students to campus despite the public health crisis.
-The questions for students, parents, professors, staff and administrators are whether and how the school year can launch safely.
+But the coronavirus pandemic is shadowing the feel-good moments at these schools and others around the country that are bringing students to campus despite the public health crisis.
+The questions for students, parents, professors, staff members and administrators are whether and how the school year can launch safely.
 And what will it take to avoid sending students home before the fall term even reaches the first day of fall?

 Catholic and George Mason officials say extensive restrictions on operations, combined with a public health campaign, will help them pull it off.
 On the other hand, some schools elsewhere that were equally confident of their in-person plans were forced to retreat to online instruction this month after worrisome outbreaks in their communities.
 The fiscal stakes are high: Opening at least partly in person helps schools secure tuition and housing revenue in a time of tight budgets.